egimenos/spotify-playlist-reviews-extension/README.md

-# Chrome Extension for Spotify Pitchfork Reviews
+# Chrome Extension for Spotify Album Scores

-This Chrome extension enhances the Spotify web player experience by displaying Pitchfork review scores and links for albums directly on the track list.
+This Chrome extension enhances the Spotify web player experience by displaying albums scores and links to the reviews (currently only from https://pitchfork.com/) directly on the track list.
 The extension is built using Chrome Manifest V3.

-It is just a small a side-project that depends on this backend to be deployed: https://github.com/egimenos/albums-reviews
+This is just a small personal project intended for personal use and self-learning, which relies on this backend to be deployed and working: https://github.com/egimenos/albums-reviews

 ## Features